-Figure 1: Decoupling network stack from the guest, and making it part of the virtualized infrastructure.
+Fig. 1.
+Decoupling network stack from the guest, and making it part of the virtualized infrastructure.

-To address these limitations, we advocate the separation of network stack from the guest OS as a new paradigm, in which the network stack is managed as part of the virtualized infrastructure by the operator.
+To address these limitations, we advocate the separation of network stack from the guest OS as a new paradigm, in which the network stack is coupled into the virtualized infrastructure of cloud.
+Operators can directly deploy, manage, optimize the network stack, and comprehensively promote the efficiency without affecting applications' execution.
 As the heavy-lifting is taken care of, applications can just use network stack as a basic service of the infrastructure and focus on their business logic.

 More concretely, as shown in Figure 1(b), we propose to decouple the VM network stack from the guest OS.
 We keep the network APIs such as BSD sockets intact, and use them (instead of vNIC) as the abstraction boundary between application and infrastructure.
-Each VM is served by an external network stack module (NSM) that runs the network stack chosen by the user , e.g., the kernel-bypass stack mTCP or the improved kernel stack FastSocket [42].
-Application data are handled in the NSM, whose design and implementation are managed by the operator.
+Each VM is served by an external network stack module (NSM) that runs the network stack chosen by the user, e.g., the kernel-bypass stack mTCP or the improved kernel stack FastSocket [41].
+Application data are handled in the NSM, which is designed and implemented by the operator.
 Various network stacks can be provided as different NSMs to ensure applications with diverse requirements can work.
 This new paradigm does not necessarily enforce a single transport design, or trade off such flexibility of the existing architecture.